-The TPCL Board is committed to ensuring the interests of the Trust's beneficiaries, the customers connected to the TPCL network, are met by providing effective governance, oversight and strategic direction for the company.
+TPCL's Board is committed to ensuring the interests of the Trust's beneficiaries, the customers connected to TPCL's network, are met by providing effective governance, oversight and strategic direction for the Company.

 The future involves delivering improvements in customer service, securing a sustainable cost base and deploying efficient new technologies.